 }

-Testing
+Testing and Submission

-Testing for this Lab will be done manually.
-See the Submission section for more details.
+Testing for this Lab will include some manual steps.
 We have done our testing on an emulator using a Galaxy Nexus AVD with API level 18.
 To limit configuration problems, you should test your app against a similar AVD.
-In addition, when testing, you must start the application with your device in Portrait mode and must have an unlocked screen.
+In addition, when testing, remember to start the tests with your device in Portrait mode and with the screen unlocked.
 Also, if you have set your Developer Options to kill Activities when they go in to the background, then these test cases will fail.

-Warning: We've noticed in the past that some (older) versions of the emulator exhibit incorrect lifecycle callback behavior.
-We're also aware that there are known issue about rotation on AVDs with some API versions higher than v18.
+Warning: We've documented several issues with the emulator and with Robotium that you should be aware of.
+One issue is that some emulators don't rotate.
+This primarily seems to effect API levels 19 and 20.
 See: https://code.google.com/p/android/issues/detail?id=61671.

-Unfortunately, there's nothing we can do about this.
-As far as we can tell, the behavior is correct on the API level 18 AVD we used.

-Remember that these test cases capture simple scenarios.
-There are some corner cases in Android that might seem at first glance to break the model.
-So if you’re seeing numbers that seem strange to you, check your LogCat output to see if the methods that were actually called, are in line with the numbers you see displayed.

-Submission
+In addition, we've identified intermittent cases in which some lifecycle methods are incorrectly not being called under Robotium testing.

-For this assignment you will manually execute several test cases.
-At the beginning of each test case you start the app in portrait mode.
+When you are ready to submit your work, you will manually execute each of the test cases and prepare a text file reporting the results of the test case's execution.
+At the beginning of each test case you must start the app from the home screen in portrait mode.
 You will then execute a set of specific operations.
-At the end of each test case you will record the lifecycle method invocation counts displayed on the screen.
-You will then create a 4-line plain text file (with .txt extension) containing the invocation counts displayed for that test case, and, finally, you will submit this file through the Coursera assignment page.
+After the last step you will record the lifecycle method invocation counts displayed on the screen.
+You will then end the test by killing the app (don't put it in the background by hitting the Home button)..
+Finally, you will then prepare a 4-line plain text file (with .txt extension) containing the invocation counts displayed for that test case, and you will submit this file through the Coursera assignment page.
+The lab package contains templates of the text files you will submit.
+You just have to fill in the missing invocation counts.

 The counts should be recorded using the following exact format: